 Other Awards: If a successful candidate is also successful in obtaining another award, he/she must accept that funding.
 If that award has a lower monetary value than the BBDC fellowship, the BBDC will make up the difference, but only if the research proposal of the other award is identical to the research proposed in the BBDC fellowship application.

-Foreign Fellows: Successful applicants who are not Canadian citizens or permanent residents of Canada are responsible for obtaining all necessary documents required to work in Canada prior to taking up the award (e.g. entry visa, work permit, social insurance number, etc.)
+Foreign Fellows: Successful applicants who are not Canadian citizens or permanent residents of Canada are responsible for obtaining all necessary documents required to work in Canada prior to commencing the fellowship (e.g. entry visa, work permit, social insurance number, etc.)

 Acknowledgements: Successful applicants are required to acknowledge support from the Banting & Best Diabetes Centre post-doctoral fellowships program in publications, presentations, and communications arising from the supported research.
 Failure to acknowledge this support will result in future ineligibility for BBDC funding programs for both the fellow and supervisor.

-Successful applicants are required to provide a one to two-page progress report and copies of publications arising from this funding within 60 days of the end of the funding period.
+Successful applicants are required to provide a progress report and copies of publications arising from this funding within 60 days of the end of the funding period.
 Failure to provide this report will result in future ineligibility for BBDC funding programs for both the fellow and supervisor.

 Phone: (416) 978-4656